carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 simple-app-8648457765-p5lzp   1/1     Running   0          56s
 ```

-## Identify ghost diffs exist or not
+#### Identify ghost diffs exist or not

 In our package, we have set `syncPeriod` to 10 min.
 This means after every 10 min, kapp controller will try to reconcile the package. kapp creates a configmap every time it sees that there are some resources that needs to be redeployed.
 Thus, if we see new configmaps appearing, it means ghost diffs are being generated.
-To identify the configmaps related to an installed package, we have to look at the configmap with Installed Package Prefix.
+To identify the configmaps related to an installed package, we have to look at the configmap with installed package Prefix.
 Let's check the configmaps.

 ```bash
 $ kubectl get configmaps | grep pkg-demo